 Ingredients

-For the honey ginger marinade
+For the honey ginger garlic marinade

-- 3 tablespoon honey (runny liquid honey)
+- 3 tablespoon honey runny liquid honey

 - 3 cm ginger grated, increase amount to spice preference!